patrick-llgc/Learning-Deep-Learning/paper_notes/super_point.md

 - Homographic Adaptation: TTA on real images
 - SuperPoint: MagicPoint with descriptors trained with image pairs undergoing known homographic transformation.
 The descriptor is used for image matching tasks.

+The design of catch-all channel dustbin to recalibrate softmax heatmap is interesting, and both [SuperPoint](super_point.md) and [VPGNet](vpgnet.md) used the same trick.

 From the point that the keypoint detection and representation are shared across two tasks, SuperPoint is similar to [associative embedding](associative_embedding.md).

 #### Key ideas
 - Detecting human body keypoints is semantically well defined, but detecting salient points in an image is semantically ill-defined.
 Hard to manually label these points.
 - Architecture:
 	- VGG style backbone, downsample by 8x
 	- Keypoint detection branch has 8x8+1=65 channels.
-The additional channel is a "no-interest point" **dustbin**.
+The additional channel is a "no-interest point" catch-all **dustbin**.
 It is helpful to recalibrate the keypoint heatmap.
 The whole flow goes like: 65 ch --> Softmax --> drop dustbin channel --> 64 ch --> reshape to 8x upsampled image.
 	- Descriptor: 256-dim vector for 8x8 downsmpled feature map.
 Bi-cubic interpolation and then L2 normed.
 Semi-dense descriptor saves training memory and keeps run time tractable.
 - Loss function:
 	- point loss: pixel wise cross entropy on original scale